ibm-cloud-docs/containers/uc-finance.md

 Their current environment is 7+ years old, on-premises, and with limited compute, storage, and I/O capacity.
 Server refreshes are costly and take a long time to complete.
 Software and app updates follow an informal process and aren't repeatable.
 The actual HPC grid is hard to program against.
-The API is too complex for new Developers who join the team and requires non-documented knowledge.
+The API is too complex for new developers who join the team and requires undocumented knowledge.
 And major app upgrades take 6 - 9 months to complete.

 ### Solution